-8 Great Ideas for Your Sausalito Bike Ride
+11 Great Tips (+4 more) for Your Sausalito Bike Ride

 1. It’s Like Hawaii –All Routes Offer Great Views: Whether you come across the Golden Gate Bridge from the south or take the bayside route from Mill Valley and Tiburon via the Mill Valley-Sausalito Multi-Use Path, mother nature and San Francisco will both be showing off and providing great views all along your Sausalito bike ride.

 3. You Can Ride the Waves Back to San Francisco: Cross the Golden Gate, and then after your Sausalito bike ride you can take the Sausalito Ferry back to San Francisco.
-Your bicycle rides with you on the boat!
+Your bicycle rides with you on the boat.
 Reserve bike passes on the Ferry ahead of time for commute hour Ferry rides because they do fill up quickly.
-Bikers with tokens will be given priority to board the Ferry with their bikes.
+Bikers with reservation tokens will be given priority over walk-ups to board the Ferry with their bikes.

-4. You’ll be Hungry and Sausalito Will be Ready: There are lots of cafes and restaurants that welcome bike riders and have sidewalk seating, and where you can sit inside or outside and feel comfortable.
+4. You’ll be Hungry and Sausalito Will be Ready: There are lots of cafes and restaurants that welcome Sausalito bike riders and have sidewalk seating, and where you can sit inside or outside and feel comfortable.

 And… the intersection of Bridgeway and Gate 6 1/2 Road at the north end of town has been redesigned to facilitate bike traffic.
-There are also bike lanes or medians on much of Bridgeway (though not in downtown Sausalito), and lots of places to park and lock your bike, especially in downtown Sausalito.
+There are also bike lanes or medians on much of Bridgeway (though not everywhere), and lots of places to park and lock your bike, especially in downtown Sausalito.

 10. There are More Bike Parking Spots Than a Few Years Ago: Downtown bike parking is expanded from March through mid-October (apart from during the pandemic), and there are lots of space to lock your bike in a rack in a spot where crowds of people are around to discourage bike thieves.

-8. Although traffic laws are enforced for both bikes and cars due to the crowds (be sure to yield to pedestrians), Sausalito Police and local events are bike-friendly.
+11. Sausalito Bike Riders Welcome: Although traffic laws are enforced for both bikes and cars due to the crowds (be sure to yield to pedestrians), Sausalito Police and local event organizers are bike-friendly.
 Cars making unsafe maneuvers around bike riders can get tickets.
-The SPD has offered joint training events with the Marin County Bicycle Coalition, and the Sausalito Art Festival features free bike valet parking.
+The SPD has offered joint training events with the Marin County Bicycle Coalition, and the Sausalito Art Festival featured free bike valet parking.
 You’ll see officers patrolling downtown on their bikes, and as riders in their off-duty hours they understand the issues that affect your ride.

-Local Bay Area riders know these basics of life in this region, but for visitors these suggestions will be useful:
+Local Bay Area riders know these basics of life in this region, but for visitors to the area these suggestions will be useful:

 1. Dress in layers and stay hydrated.
-Perceived temperatures can move 20 degrees up or down in minutes on the Golden Gate Bridge and in the portions of the Marin Headlands that face the Pacific Ocean, and the fog can arrive or disappear unexpectedly.
-Add in the wind chill effect from the speed of your bike and it’s easy to feel like a Popsicle or a corn dog if you don’t have the right layers of clothing to add or subtract.
+Perceived temperatures can move 20 degrees up or down in minutes on the Golden Gate Bridge and in the portions of the Marin Headlands that face the Pacific Ocean and San Francisco Bay, and the fog can arrive or disappear unexpectedly.
+Add in the wind chill effect from the speed of your bike and it’s easy to feel like a popsicle or a corn dog if you don’t have the right layers of clothing to add or subtract.

 2. Allow time.
-We constantly hear about people who intend to ride through Sausalito without stopping, then wish they had time to take a break here and enjoy the food, art, views or shops.
+We constantly hear about people who intend to do Sausalito bike rides without stopping here, then wish they had time to take a break in town and enjoy the food, art, views or shops.

 4. Know the dangerous choke points where cars or less experienced riders can veer unexpectedly and accidents happen.
 We cover most of these in our page on riding the Golden Gate Bridge to Sausalito.
-Assume that downtown Sausalito will be crowded with pedestrians (not to mention cars) and that patience will be required to get through those few blocks.
+Assume that downtown Sausalito bike rides will encounter streets crowded with pedestrians (not to mention cars) and that patience will be required to get through those few blocks.
 If you’re looking for a consistent-pace route where you can progressively measure and improve your times, the crowding in the core two miles of Sausalito’s only through-route makes the town a poor choice.